 As the world around us continues to change, art and artistic expression becomes even more critical to our mental and physical well-being.

-Fundraising Goals for 2020
+Fundraising Goals for 2020 - 2021

 MAC Makes Art Happen in Mono County

 Mono County is a rural community, where art education is not part of a regular school program until high school, and even that is limited.
 Local children have limited exposure to art and technology, and have little or no opportunity to learn and practice relevant skills.
 Moreover, many local families cannot afford basic art materials.

 MAC provides art classes, festivals, and more to over 12,000 people every year.